boaks/zephyr-coaps-client/README.md

 - efficient, and
 - end-to-end encrypted

-mobile device communication (LTE-M, NB-IoT), up to a few hundred bytes.
-Together, CoAP / DTLS CID and LTE-M/NB-IoT, enables to build mobile applications with
+mobile device communication (LTE-M, NB-IoT) for messages up to a few hundred bytes.
+In combination, CoAP / DTLS CID and LTE-M/NB-IoT, enables to build mobile applications with

 - zero-install and
 - high cost-efficiency.